Mark-met-een-K/wp-search-insights/readme.txt

 == Frequently asked questions ==
 = Where can I find documentation? =
-* WP Search Insights maintains a knowledgebase at https://wpsi.io.
+* Visit the WP Search Insights knowledgebase at https://wpsi.io for comprehensive documentation.
-= Where can I find the search results or settings? =
+= Where can I access the search results and plugin settings? =
-* You can find the plugins dashboard and settings in the Tools -> Search Insights menu = How does it work?
+* You can find the plugin's dashboard and settings under the Tools -> WP Search Insights menu in your WordPress admin area.
+= How does WP Search Insights work? =
-* Search forms are standard in WordPress and should be used by anyone to improve user experience.
-Recording visitors searches will give you insight into what your visitors are looking for, from which page, and what post is most relevant for their query.
-Analyzing this data will make your website a better fit for your next visitors!
+* WordPress search forms are essential for improving user experience.
+By recording visitor searches, WP Search Insights provides valuable data on what your visitors are looking for, which pages they are searching from, and which posts are most relevant to their queries.
+Analyzing this data helps you optimize your website to better serve your visitors' needs.
 = Can I leave a feature request? =
-* Yes, and please do!
-After our first release we will keep adding new features to free and develop premium add-ons to complement the data recorded by WP Search Insights.
+* Absolutely!
+We are continuously working on improving WP Search Insights and developing premium add-ons to enhance the search data analysis capabilities.
+Please share your feature requests with us.
-= Can I remove results? =
+= Is it possible to remove search results? =
 * Yes.
-Under settings you can clear your database searches.
-This cannot be overturned.
-Deleting single search queries can be removed from the dashboard by using the ‘delete’ option.
+In the plugin settings, you can clear your entire search database.
+Please note that this action cannot be reversed.
+Individual search queries can be deleted from the dashboard using the 'delete' option.

 == Installation ==
 To install this plugin:

-1. Download the plugin
+1. Download the plugin.
-2. Upload the plugin to the wp-content/plugins directory,
+2. Upload the plugin to the wp-content/plugins directory.
-3. Searches are already being recorded!
-Follow the link in the activation notice to your WP Search Insights dashboard.
+3. Activate the plugin.
+Searches will start being recorded immediately.
+4. Follow the link in the activation notice to access your WP Search Insights dashboard.

 == Changelog ==
 = 1.3.9 =